 The Construction Skills Certification Scheme (CSCS), run by the Construction Industry Training Board (CITB), is the leading skills certification scheme within the UK construction industry.
 A CSCS card shows the qualifications and training of a construction worker, giving employers peace of mind that the worker they hired is qualified for the job.
 CSCS cards are available for a wide variety of specific roles in the construction industry, from shop fitter to construction site supervisor.
 Although a CSCS card is not a legal requirement, almost all contractors and clients require workers to possess a valid and up-to-date CSCS card to prove their level of training.
 CSCS cards use smart technology.
 They contain a microchip which stores information on the cardholder’s identity, qualifications and training.
 This information can be read using a smartphone, tablet or PC allowing them to instantly record the cardholder’s information, and be secure in the knowledge that the cardholder is qualified for the job they do on site.

-The vast majority of workers take the appropriate training and obtain their card in the correct way from CSCS test centers, allowing them access to employment in construction.
+The vast majority of workers take the appropriate training and obtain their card in the correct way from CSCS test centres, allowing them access to employment in construction.
 However, given that a CSCS card is almost always required for employment in the construction industry, there are instances of forgery and fake CSCS cards.
-The 2015 BBC Newsnight report mentioned earlier exposed three CSCS test centers that arranged for workers to obtain cards without having to take any of the rigorous testing that proves a worker has the sufficient level of skills and safety training.
-Workers were either coached through the exam at CSCS test centers, to ensure that they passed, or just given the cards in exchange for payment.
+The 2015 BBC Newsnight report mentioned earlier exposed three CSCS test centres that arranged for workers to obtain cards without having to take any of the rigorous testing that proves a worker has the sufficient level of skills and safety training.
+Workers were either coached through the exam at CSCS test centres, to ensure that they passed, or just given the cards in exchange for payment.
 More recently, five men based in East London were jailed for forging a wide range of documents, including CSCS cards.
 The new CSCS smart cards make it much harder to make fake CSCS cards but the demand is so high that criminals still attempt forgeries.

-There is not much an employer can do to safeguard themselves from cards obtained from fraudulent test centers that coach workers or give cards for cash payments.
+There is not much an employer can do to safeguard themselves from cards obtained from fraudulent test centres that coach workers or give cards for cash payments.
 However, when it comes to forgeries, there are a number of things employers can look for to protect themselves from workers using fake cards.
 The first thing employers can do is to make themselves familiar with the card themselves:

 1) Does the card have a photo – CSCS cards have passport size photos of the cardholder on the front.
 This may seem obvious but making sure that the worker is the same person as the cardholder is one of the most important steps in preventing fraud that can endanger workers lives.